biolink/biolink-model/docs/index.md

      * [pages](pages.md) - page number of source referenced for statement or publication
      * [provided by](provided_by.md) - The value in this node property represents the knowledge provider that created or assembled the node and all of its attributes.
 Used internally to represent how a particular node made its way into a knowledge provider or graph.
      * [published in](published_in.md) - CURIE identifier of a broader publication context within which the publication may be placed, e.g. a specified book or journal.
-     * [resource](resource.md) - The CURIE for an Information Resource that served as a source of knowledge expressed in an Edge, or a source of data used to generate this knowledge.
+     * [resource id](resource_id.md) - The CURIE for an Information Resource that served as a source of knowledge expressed in an Edge, or a source of data used to generate this knowledge.
      * [resource role](resource_role.md) - The role played by the InformationResource in serving as a source for an Edge.
 Note that a given Edge should have one and only one 'primary' source, and may have any number of 'aggregator' or 'supporting data' sources.
      * [retrieved on](retrieved_on.md)
      * [rights](rights.md)